France family

 The France family are an American family best known for their ownership of the National Association for Stock Car Auto Racing (NASCAR).
-NASCAR was founded by Bill France, Sr. in 1948 and to this day France family members own and operate NASCAR.
-Jim France, one of the sons of the founder, is the current chairman and CEO after Brian France's arrest on August 6, 2018 and subsequent leave from the position.
-The France family also controls International Speedway Corporation and International Motor Sports Association.
+NASCAR was founded by Bill France Sr. in 1948 and to this day France family members own and operate NASCAR.
+Jim France, one of the sons of the founder, is the current chairman after Brian France's arrest on August 6, 2018 and subsequent leave from the position.
+The France family also controls International Speedway Corporation and IMSA.